stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

     sudo eopkg install docker
     sudo systemctl enable docker
     sudo systemctl start docker

+To enable your user account to manage Docker without administrative privileges, add your user account to the *docker* group:

     sudo usermod -G docker USERNAME

 Replace *USERNAME* with your username.
+You must log out and log in again for this change to take effect.

 # SQL Databases #